“And up next is Marisa Donnelly, reading three poems for us tonight.”

 Both Kingland and Sutherland said that their favorite part of the weekend was meeting new people and building relationships with fellow students.

 The Convention also offered Regional Meetings.
-In the Region IV meeting, in which Waldorf College is a member, delegates met and mingled over continental breakfast.
-The Alpha Chi 2015 Region IV Scholarship was also awarded to two students, one of which was Waldorf College’s junior Cody Clark for his promotional video showcasing senior soccer player, Andrew Larsen.
+In the Region IV meeting, in which Waldorf University is a member, delegates met and mingled over continental breakfast.
+The Alpha Chi 2015 Region IV Scholarship was also awarded to two students, one of which was Waldorf University’s junior Cody Clark for his promotional video showcasing senior soccer player, Andrew Larsen.

 Other convention highlights were the Alpha Chi’s Got Talent on Friday night, a talent show of music, poetry reading, and piano playing.
 Meeting Reuben Ironhorse-Kent, Alpha Chi’s 2015 Distinguished Alumnus, who talked and played music.
 And the Evening Gala at the Nexus & the Arts on Saturday night, featuring keynote speaker Nnedi Okorafor, award-winning novelist of African-based science fiction, fantasy, and magical realism.